-No business is the same, which means your customers are unique and their needs are unique so what works for some businesses doesn’t necessarily work for yours.
+No business is the same, which means your customers are unique, and their needs are unique, so what works for some companies doesn’t necessarily work for yours.
 So how do you test what works and what doesn’t?

 Use A/B testing, which is a way of comparing two versions of a single variable, usually by testing the user’s response to version A against version B. Here are a few tests you can perform across your website right now:

 There more tests than the one mentioned above.
 Don’t assume anything because some results might surprise you.
 Take a look at this example from EA where they were prepared to release the new version of SimCity.
 The first version had a promo banner to drive pre-orders while the second version didn’t.
 The test leads to some very surprising results: The variation with no offer messaging whatsoever drove 43.4% more purchases.
-Turns out people really just wanted to buy the game and didn’t need the incentive.
+It turns out, people just wanted to buy the game and didn’t need the incentive.

 Have a follow-up process for every stage of the customer journey.
-Customers like individual attention, no one likes to feel like they are number.
+Customers like individual attention.
+No one wants to feel like they are a number.
 Customers are willing to spend more if it comes with better service.
-86% of consumers will spend more if it involves a better customer experience.
-By 2020, customer experience is expected to become a bigger brand differentiator than the price and even the products themselves.
+86% of consumers will pay more if it involves a better customer experience.
+By 2020, customer experience is expected to become a more significant brand differentiator than the price and even the products themselves.